jiang-zhu/icesm1.2_lgm_cheyenne/README.md

 # icesm1.2_lgm_cheyenne
-Case folder of the iCESM1.2 LGM simulation on Cheyenne
+CESM case folder of the iCESM1.2 LGM simulation on Cheyenne

-Simulation of the Last Glacial Maximum (at 21 ka before present) using the isotope-enabled CESM

 Please cite the following papers if you use the LGM configuration
  1. Zhu, J., & Poulsen, C. J. (2021).
 Last Glacial Maximum (LGM) climate forcing and ocean dynamical feedback and their implications for estimating climate sensitivity.
 Clim.
 Past, 17(1), 253–267. https://doi.org/10.5194/cp-17-253-2021